Mirror work is strangely confronting, undeniably intimidating, a little embarrassing … but also profoundly healing.

 But how do you know that you’re reconnecting with your Soul?

-I can’t answer that question for everyone.
-But for me the presence of my Soul emerges when my face softens, my eyes become warmer and more compassionate, a slight smile enters my face, and a lighter form of energy fills my body.
-Feeling drawn inwards is also another sign.
+But for me, the presence of my Soul emerges when my face softens, my eyes become warmer and more compassionate, a slight smile enters my face, and a lighter form of energy fills my body.
+I also tend to feel like I’m being drawn inwards into an embrace.

-As magical or mystical as it may sound, using mirror work as a portal to your Soul is actually quite natural.
+As magical or mystical as that may sound, using mirror work as a portal to your Soul is actually quite natural.
 There is nothing phantasmagorical about it – it feels like returning home to the truest, most whole, and wisest part of yourself.

 How to Practice Mirror Work (Step-By-Step Guide)